Ordered Reliability Bits Guessing Random Additive Noise Decoding: Discussion

 With an abundance of new applications requiring low latency and high reliability for their operation, finding and decoding short, high-rate codes is attracting substantial attention.
 Old and new candidate codes along with their standard decoders have been explored and recognized to have imperfections in either the decoder or the code itself.
 We have introduced ORBGRAND, a practical soft detection variant of guessing random additive noise decoding, with which it is possible to decode any moderate redundancy code with near optimal performance.

 ORBGRAND offers a range of design complexities with its basic version being the simplest and requiring the least soft information.
-The core algorithm of the basic ORBGRAND generates integer partitions, for which we proposed the Landslide algorithm, which is suitable for efficient hardware and real-time implementation.
+The core algorithm of the basic ORBGRAND generates integer partitions, for which we proposed the Landslide algorithm, which is suitable for efficient real-time hardware implementation.
 That algorithm is an essential component for the full ORBGRAND, which has higher design complexity, but can better exploit soft information at higher SNRs for additional decoding gains.
-Simulation results show that the performance of ORBGRAND is directly dependent on how well the reliability curve is approximated, and the basic ORBGRAND adopts the simplest one.
-Inspired by the finding, we proposed the piece-wise linear approximation to the reliability curve, which optimizes ORBGRAND across all SNRs.
+Simulation results show that ORBGRAND's performance is dependent on how well the reliability curve is approximated and we proposed a piece-wise linear approximation to the reliability curve that optimizes ORBGRAND across all SNRs.

 The ORBGRAND algorithm, curve fitting techniques, and robustness to complexity improvement are established with simulations.
 The decoding performance is dependent on ORBGRAND's design complexity, but the 3-line version is capable of maintaining close-to-optimal performance in most scenarios.
 The proposed complexity control method is demonstrated to have little impact on performance, illustrating the robustness of ORBGRAND and anticipating the potential for further complexity reduction measures to facilitate VLSI implementation.